 Limited evidence from a small RCT and a lower quality trial suggest that butterbur (Petasites hybridus) extract, in the form of Petadolex®, is well tolerated and may be an effective prophylaxis for migraines in children. {grade_c}

-For adults, there is fair evidence from two well-controlled RCTs suggest that 75 mg bid of Petadolex is effective at reducing migraine frequency. {grade_b}
+For adults, there is fair evidence from two well-controlled RCTs suggest that 75 mg bid of Petadolex® is effective at reducing migraine frequency. {grade_b}

-A conclusion regarding the use of butterbur extract as an acute migraine treatment is not possible at this time due to the lack of available evidence. {grade_d}
+A conclusion regarding the use of butterbur extract as an acute migraine treatment is not possible at this time due to the lack of available evidence and long-term use safety issues?. {grade_d}

 Practice Guidance